 Keep walking to the Paint Pots

 If you fancy stretching your legs a bit more, there is an easy trail that follows along the Vermilion River for 4km to the nearby Paint Pots.
 Or, you can pop back in your car and drive down the road to them.
 They are mineral pools with bright orange and green waters, in contrast to the blues you see in Marble Canyon.
-(I’ll write about those in my next post!)
+(I wrote about those in my next post!)

 After a few epic days hiking, it was really nice to wake up a bit late and do some sightseeing rather than a super long hike.
 Marble Canyon (and then the Paint Pots) was perfect for this kind of relaxing day.
 It would also make a great picturesque stop-off if you are driving through Kootenay national Park.